rmcanany/SolidEdgeHousekeeper/README.md

 Execute the query with the syntax `%{Server.Query|Rx}`.

-Replace `x` in `Rx` to retrieve the 'x' field in the query results.
-Only one server and one query are supported at the moment.

-Example: %{Server.Query|R2} will return the second field in the record returned by the query.
-(If more than one record is returned, fields will come from the first one)
+The `x` in `|Rx` stands for the ID number of the query in the list.
+(The ID number is shown in the leftmost column of the list.)

+Example: `%{Server.Query|R1}` will execute the first query in the list.

+Note, at this time, only one server and one query are supported.
+Also, if the query returns more than one record, only the first one will be used.

 ## General Page